synaptics-astra/doc/linux/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Booting from SPI does not require any additional software on the host besides the software for using the serial console as described in Section 3.
+Booting from SPI does not require any additional software on the host besides the software for using the serial console as described in the ``Setting up a Terminal`` section above.

 Hardware Setup
 """"""""""""""
-For SPI boot you will need to connect the USB cable for the serial port as described in Section 3.
+For SPI boot, you will need to connect the USB cable for the serial port as described in the ``Setting up a Terminal`` section above.
 This will allow you to see console messages during the flashing process.
 You will also need a USB Disk or Ethernet cable depending on where the eMMC image files are located.

+If your board does not have SPI flash integrated onto the main board, then connect the external SPI daughter card before powering on the board.
+The SPI daughter card is labeled ``SPI DC`` in the figure below.

 .. figure:: media/spi_boot_setup.png